Quick overview:

 Two years earlier, Ballmer had already spoken about his vision of apps that could store and process more than just superficial information.
 He envisioned applications that would be able to collect and link the required information in response to a simple spoken command and then implement the command.
 Ballmer cited the printing of a flight ticket on command as an application scenario.

-Ballmer is making big promises here.
+These are big promises that Ballmer is making.
 Whether Cortana will really be so revolutionary that it can anticipate user wishes - let's wait and see.

 When is "Cortana" coming?

-Work there is apparently going full steam ahead: Analysts expect the first version of Cortana as early as the beginning of 2014 - initially only for the USA - with a further 44 countries to follow in the same year.
+The company is apparently working at full speed: Analysts expect the first version of Cortana as early as the beginning of 2014 - initially only for the USA - another 44 countries are to follow in the same year.

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
 Already we have been "tweaking" Windows since 1998 and just won't stop!